PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 A typical web request (or visit to a web page) involves a [URL](https://techterms.com/definition/url){:target="_blank"} typed in the address bar of your web browser.
 It points to a specific site, and a specific page within that site - click in the address bar now to see the URL of this page.
 ~~~
-Dummy format for a site (root):
+Dummy format for a site (root) URL:
 http://baseurl.co.uk/

-Dummy format for a site page:
+Dummy format for a site page URL:
 http://baseurl.co.uk/page.html
 ~~~
 For example, `http://www.massobservation.amdigital.co.uk/`